 TRIP TO THE SALT PANS

-The Makgadikgadi Salt Pans is one of the largest salt pans in the world.
+The Makgadikgadi Salt Pan is one of the largest salt pans in the world.
 The pans are a salty desert whose only plant life is a thin layer of blue-green algae.
-Very little wildlife lives here during the harsh dry season of strong hot winds and only salt water, but following a rain, the pan becomes an important habitat for migrating animals including wildebeest and one of Africa’s biggest zebra populations, and the large predators that prey on them.
-The wet season also brings migratory birds such as ducks, geese and Great White Pelicans.
+Very little wildlife lives here during the harsh dry season of strong hot winds and only salt water, but following a rain, the pan becomes an important habitat for animals including wildebeest and one of Africa’s biggest zebra populations, and the large predators that prey on them.